h7shin/dropship/README.md

 		copypwd.......path to current directory saved to the clipboard copyaddwin....Windows path to current directory saved to the clipboard

 		Valgrind   [V.5.3]

-		xvalgrind......valgrind compiled porgram from all .cc files in the current directory
+		xvalgrind......valgrind compiled program from all .cc files in the current directory

 		Redirect  [V.5.3]

 		x>.............type input to be redirected to a file

 		Plugin Setting

 		setpath........set path to dropship program
 		plugin.........run list of plugins (you can add plugin program under the <setting repository>/Plugin)